Aeroluna/LunaCoopMod/README.md

 - Added the Mothership.
   - Available from the Nexus for 1000/1000 after building a Fleet Beacon.
   - Uses energy to cast abilities.
-  - Can use Mass Recall for 50 energy.
+  - Can use Mass Recall ability for 50 energy.
     - Identical effect to Alarak's Mass Teleport.
-  - Can use Vortex for 50 energy.
+  - Can use Vortex ability for 50 energy.
     - Similar to Wings of Liberty Vortex.
     - Enemy units no longer get invulnerability while leaving the vortex (Still stunned).
     - Friend units are no longer stunned while leaving the vortex (Still invulnerable).
     - Deals up to 100 damage to enemy units within the Vortex.
     - Damage doubles with P1.
-  - Can use Planet Cracker every 360 seconds.
+  - Can use Planet Cracker ability every 360 seconds.
     - Briefly charges up before scorching the ground beneath the Mothership for 20 seconds, causing 1200 (1800 vs Armored) damage in an area below.
 Deals more damage closer to the beam.
     - Damage doubles with P1.
   - Cloaks nearby friendly units